-The island of Kaua’i is beautiful and is well known for it’s abundance of hiking trails.
-Explore the many areas and get tips for hiking the trails of Kaua’i here and hike Kaua’i!
+Hiking in Kaua’i: The island of Kaua’i is lush, green, beautiful and is well known for it’s abundance of great trail hikes.

-When you go to Kaua’i, or any Hawaiian island, your top items should (obviously) be a couple of bathing suits, flip flops, sunscreen and a hat!
-For hiking, you’ll need a few more things, and while some are fairly obvious, there may be some things you didn’t think of.
-The island is fairly rainy and there are lots of jungle hikes you can do, so you’ll need to bring some protective outerwear.
+When you travel to Kaua’i or any Hawaiian island, your top items will obviously be a couple of bathing suits, flip flops, sunscreen and a hat.
+If you want to hike you’ll need a few more things to prepare for the tropical climate.
+The island is quite rainy and there are plenty of lush and muddy jungle hikes.
+You’ll need some protective outerwear.

-Ideally you should bring a pair of hiking shoes or trail running shoes that are made with Gore-tex.
+Ideally take a pair of hiking shoes or trail running shoes that are made with Gore-tex.
 There are some deep puddles in a lot of the trails, and you’ll be thankful when your feet are dry.

 - Hiking shoes, preferably with gore-tex